 32. Did not filter Bounced Email Addresses

-Removing email addresses which have bounced multiple times helps in cleaning your email list, increase the email open rate as well as enhance your reputation as an email sender with lower bounce rates.
+Removing email campaigns which have bounced multiple times helps in cleaning your email list, increase the email open rates as well as enhance your reputation as an email sender with lower bounce rates.

 33. Used Links having One Giant Image

-Avoid creating links which contain one single giant image.
+Avoid creating links which contain one single giant image or video.
 This can trigger a spam filter.
 Avoid images as much as possible.